yassersouri/thomas-calibration/README.md

 Thus to determine the sub-bin that a given pixel contributes to, it is only necessary to check its _x_ or _y_ coordinate, depending on the angle that the bin in the transform corresponds to.

 The resulting Hough space has 3 dimensions: distance and angle (as in a conventional Hough transform) and _distance from picture edge_, measured from either bottom or left edge of the picture frame depending on the slope of the line.
-This third axis (_distance from picture edge_) has length S.
+This third axis (distance from picture edge) has length S.

 The catch is that both vertical and horizontal are divided into S sub-regions, so upper and left sections have a _common_ sub-Hough.
 Also not all lines use all sub-Houghs.
 But since memory is not an issue for now, and this method is really quick and simple, we will stick with this.
 If we add together all the sub-Houghs we get a conventional Hough transform.

 **How to use the line detection filter?** The line detection filter assumes that we know the _orientation_ and _width_ of the lines, which we do not!
 With a range of assumed line widths, and using both the vertical and horizontal direction, we apply the filter to the image several times.
+We add the outputs together, then for each pixel which is more than a **threshold**, we add a value to the appropriate sub-bins **proportional** to the summed output of the line detection filter.

 Tests